will-olson/phase5-project/README.md

 ## Key Features

 - **User Authentication**: Users can create an account, log in, and log out securely.
-- **Favorites Management**: Users can add companies to their favorites.
-Favorites and recent related news links will shower on user profiles.
 - **Career Assistant**: Users can interact with an AI-powered assistant to receive personalized career insights and analysis.
 - **Industry News**: Browse the latest industry news by sector.
 - **Company Management**: Users can edit and delete existing companies and add new companies to the database.
+- **Favorites Management**: Users can add companies to their favorites.
+Favorites and recent related news links will show on user profiles.
 - **Data**: Users can access recent financial metrics from Alpha Vantage as well as data from The World Bank.

 ## Technologies Used